 Don’t walk away far, French Toast only takes 3-4 minutes of cooking on each side.
 Use a large pan so you can fit several slices at a time.

 French Toast is typically served with powdered sugar, fresh fruit, maple syrup, and/or butter on top.
-But, there are many other topping that will be delicious to try as well.
+But, there are many other toppings that will be delicious to try as well.

 If you made any of my recipes and shared them on Instagram, make sure to tag me @willcookforsmiles and #willcookforsmiles so I can see all the things you tried!